astronge/guitar-explorer/README.md

 The number in the header bar refers to how many guitars meet your filtering criteria.

 ### Viewing Results
-Once you are satisfied with your selections, clicking the RESULTS button will open the results panel for you to be able to scroll through the list of guitars that was returned.
+Once you are satisfied with your selections, clicking the RESULTS button will open the results panel for you to be able to scroll through the list of guitars that were returned.

 ### Call to Action
 Once you have identified the right instrument, clicking on its image will take you to the Musicians Friend website where you may complete your purchase.
 Go ahead, you deserve it!